 - "The 2014 Audi A8 has emerged as the driver's choice among full-size luxury sedans, and there are two reasons for that.
 First of all, the A8 feels lighter and more responsive than its rivals, and its standard quattro all-wheel drive provides tenacious grip in corners." -- AutoTrader (2014)

 - "Its aluminum-intensive construction allows the big Audi to waft along the road feeling much lighter, smaller, and more tossable than any full-size luxury sedan has a right to." -- Motor Trend (2013)

 Acceleration and Power

-The high-performance Audi S8 comes with a 4.0-liter turbocharged V8 engine that generates 520 horsepower at 6,000 rpm and 481 pound-feet of torque at 5,500 rpm.
-An eight-speed automatic transmission and all-wheel drive are standard.
-Audi reports that the 2013 S8 accelerates from 0 to 60 mph in 3.9 seconds with a top speed of 155 mph.
+The performance-oriented 2015 Audi S8 comes with a twin-turbocharged 4.0-liter V8 engine that makes 520 horsepower and 481 pound-feet of torque.
+An eight-speed automatic transmission is standard.
+According to Audi, the 2015 S8 accelerates from 0 to 60 mph in 3.9 seconds and has a top speed of 155 mph.

 Handling and Braking